jgaa/logfault/README.md

 This will simply send the log events to QT's logging macros, allowing any log-configuration for the QT application to also apply for *logfault*.

-It may be useful if you include non-QT libaries using *logfault* into a QT application.
+It may be useful if you include non-QT libraries using *logfault* into a QT application.

 ```C++